krmbzds/stars/README.md

 ## Shell

 - [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) - An active fork of curl-impersonate with more versions and build targets.
 A series of patches that make curl requests look like Chrome and Firefox.
-- [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite is a cloud native image built upon Fedora Atomic Desktops that brings the best of Linux gaming to all of your devices - including your favorite handheld.
+- [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite is a custom Fedora Atomic image built with cloud native technology that brings the best of Linux gaming to all of your devices - including your favorite handheld.
 - [indestructible-type/Jost](https://github.com/indestructible-type/Jost) - Jost* by indestructible type*
 - [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k) - A Zsh theme
 - [chubin/cheat.sheets](https://github.com/chubin/cheat.sheets) - cheat.sh cheat sheets repository